 After every use, a treadmill should be wiped down with a damp cloth.
 This is just to get rid of any sweat, dirt, and grime that got on to the treadmill.

 Sweat can build up and cause all the contact points very grimy over time.
 It’s easier to wipe off when it’s fresh.
 Don’t forget the belt either.
 Sweat is pretty corrosive and can degrade many materials quicker than they should.

 It’s also a good idea to keep dust and dirt away from the treadmill by cleaning it regularly.
-Dust and dirt gets into the moving parts and clog them up after a while.
-This can cause the motor to overheat and bearings in the rollers to run less smooth than they should.
+Dust and dirt get into the moving parts and clog them up after a while.
+This can cause the motor to overheat and the bearings in the rollers to run less smoothly than they should.
 Cleaning is necessary and after a workout is the best time to do it.

 What To Do if Your Treadmill Won’t Power Up?

 If you happen to buy a second-hand treadmill, chances are it might not work by the time you receive it or bring it home.
 Even if your treadmill is new, it might not power up.
 Different reasons could cause a treadmill not to power up.